myelintek/documentation/content/admin.rst

 Flavor
 ------

-Users can choose a flavor for their Labs/Jobs, which corresponds to designating hardware resources
+Users can choose a flavor for their Labs, which corresponds to designating hardware resources

 Create
 ++++++